Elric of Melniboné: Video game

 A video game based on Elric was in development by Haiku Studios and to be published by Psygnosis for the PlayStation during the late 1990s.
+Development of another Elric video game followed.
+This was entitled Stormbringer: Elric of Melniboné and was to be released on Sega Dreamcast and PC.
+The game was cancelled when it failed to find a publisher.

 Stormbringer

 There have also been several references in popular culture to Elric's sword Stormbringer.

 Critical response

 Writing for NPR, Jason Sheehan calls Elric "far and away the coolest, grimmest, moodiest, most elegant, degenerate, drug-addicted, cursed, twisted and emotionally weird mass murderer of them all".